Association for Philosophy and Literature

 G. The Executive Committee may remove any Committee Member by a majority vote of the membership, or at the end of the Committee Member’s term of office.

-VI.
-Officers—Responsibilities for Annual Conference
+V. Officers—Responsibilities for Conference

-The annual meeting of the members of the Corporation shall be held at such time and location as determined by the Executive Committee.
+The annual or bi-annual meeting of the members of the Corporation shall be held at such time and location as determined by the Executive Committee.
 Special meetings of the members may be called by the President or by the Executive Committee.
 All meetings of the members may be held at any location inside or outside the State of Minnesota.
-Official notice of the annual meeting will be given by or at the direction of the President or the Secretary-Treasurer either personally or by mailing or e-mailing a notice stating the day, time, and location, of the meeting to all members in good standing not less than ten (10) nor more than ninety (90) days prior to the annual meeting; this provision shall not prevent the Corporation from providing members advance notice by whatever means deemed necessary.
+Official notice of the annual or bi-annual meeting will be given by or at the direction of the President or the Secretary-Treasurer either personally or by mailing or e-mailing a notice stating the day, time, and location, of the meeting to all members in good standing not less than ten (10) nor more than ninety (90) days prior to the meeting; this provision shall not prevent the Corporation from providing members advance notice by whatever means deemed necessary.

 The Secretary shall provide minutes from the previous Membership meeting at least one week prior to each conference.